• Skip to main content

 More renovations, in the continental style, were done by James V 1513-42).

-The windows in the Great Hall were re-glazed along with a new wooden ceiling in the chapel, extensive repainting throughout the palace and a grand new fountain in the courtyard.
-His French wife Queen Mary of Guise declared it a “very fair place as fine as any chateau in France.”
+The windows in the Great Hall were re-glazed along with a new wooden ceiling in the chapel, extensive repainting throughout the building and a grand new fountain in the courtyard.

 However much of the credit for this work should go to Sir James Hamilton of Finnart appointed Keeper of the Palace and Park and subsequently became the king’s Master of Works.